 4. Use Company Culture to Solve Disagreements

 Company culture is supposed to create a positive, motivational, and highly productive work environment.
-Employees must not be concerned about the way things get done or how they will deal with new challenges.
-You can squash these concerns by building company-wide respect, which is yet another significant benefit of strong company culture.
+Employees must not be concerned about how things get done or how they will deal with new challenges.
+You can squash these concerns by building company-wide respect, yet another significant benefit of strong company culture.

 This takes us back to the connection mentioned above between company culture and discipline.
 Employees will come to respect each other (and their superiors) by collectively following the same core values.
 There won’t be any notions of individual employees bringing the rest of the team down or impeding their productivity.
 Both scenarios are prevalent in businesses that lack company culture.
 Many companies choose to strengthen their company culture solely to prevent employees from resenting each other.

 Company-wide respect is especially important when it comes to communication, collaboration, and solving internal conflicts.
 But your employees won’t instantly know how to apply their core values to these processes.
 You must develop step-by-step methods for allowing company culture to dictate how multi-employee situations play out.
-For example, when two employees are in a disagreement, which values should they consider to determine the solution?
+For example, when two employees disagree, which values should they consider to determine the solution?

 Strong company culture is also reflected in how you reward individual and company-wide success.
 Yes, even your celebratory measures must take your core values into account.
 Certain types of rewards, like happy hours, entertainment, or working from home, will show your team how company culture can be integrated into numerous areas of their lives.
 These are just more opportunities to bring out the best version of your employees and remind them that this is the true purpose of company culture.